TabularEditor/TabularEditorDocs/common/Datasets/direct-lake-dataset.md

 </div>

 ## Identifying a Direct Lake model
 The top title bar of Tabular Editor shows which type of model is open in that instance of Tabular Editor.

-A model is considered a Direct Lake model when all partitions are in Direct Lake mode.
-Additoinally The TOM Explorer informs what object type your tables are.
-Additionally, a Direct Lake model's tables will have the object type 'Table (DirectLake)'.
+Additionally, the TOM Explorer displays the type and mode of every table (Import, DirectQuery, Dual or Direct Lake).
+If a model contains a mix of table modes, the title bar will show "Hybrid".
+Currenctly, it is not possible for a DirectLake model to contain tables in Import, DirectQuery or Dual mode.